jsohlendorff/continuous_time_LTMLE/article.typ

 For the ICE-IPCW estimator (without debiasing), we see estimates and confidence intervals are very similar to the ones of the debiased ICE-IPCW estimator.
-//we see that the ICE-IPCW estimator provides
-//almost the same confidence interval as Cheap Subsampling does.
-// It is well known (@sofrygin2019targeted) in the discrete-time case that inverse probability weighting (IPW) methods
-// are known perform poorly in the presence of many time points.
-// Since the number of events is analogous in continuous time is analogous to the number of time points in discrete time,
-// this may explain why the confidence intervals appear wider for the ICE-IPCW estimator
-// than for the debiased ICE-IPCW estimator, as it has been noted
-// that practical positivity violations lead to anti conservative confidence intervals.
-// Future work should consider robust inference methods
-// with many event points, as this is likely to occur in practice.

 #figure(
     image("plots/plot_empa.svg"),